Patchier/Tend-to-your-Frontier/README.md

 ## SPECIFICATIONS

-- This list only has one minor MCM tweak, so be sure you pay attention!
+- This list does not have any specific MCM tweaks, but it DOES have an extra step during the installation phase.
+Be sure to follow ALL instructions.

 ## First off, you will need:

--   A clean, fresh, and LEGAL Steam installation of Fallout: New Vegas w/ all DLCs
+-   A clean, fresh, and LEGAL GOG or Steam installation of Fallout: New Vegas w/ all DLCs

--   67GB free to install the list itself
+-   60GB free to install the list itself

 ## Install Fallout: New Vegas